Transition 2025

 - Students in the 2013 or earlier regulations who have completed all modules by 30.09.2025 and have registered the dissertation as their final achievement are recommended to remain in their previous regulations.
 An application to the Examination Office is required for this.

 - For the 2024 enrolment cohort and students on the 2022 degree program who have not yet fully completed their basic studies, we recommend remaining on the current degree program for the time being and transferring at a later date.
-However, if a third attempt is due, it may make sense to transfer because the previous examination attempts are reset to zero when you transfer.
+However, if a third attempt in Mathematics 1 is due in the next semester, a transfer should be considered because the previous examination attempts will be reset to zero upon transfer.

 - Students who have successfully passed examinations in a module at the time of transfer but have not yet completed the entire module should remain in the old regulations if the examinations they have already passed cannot be credited in the new regulations.